 For survey templates used in workflows, they will be automatically duplicated from the original template in your library and serve as a duplicate copy in the workflow.
 These copied templates will only live within the workflows, and any changes made to the template copy that lives in your template library will not reflect in the template copied to your workflow surveys.

 This is to prevent errors in reporting and analytics when drastic changes are made to the original template unintentionally when used elsewhere.

-This is the audience that will receive the survey – it can be either the user that joined a channel,
+This is the audience that will receive the survey – it can be based on the trigger data (which is dynamic) such as the user that joined a channel, or fixed, such as

 The audience here is similar to picking the audience for a regular poll or survey – as an example, you can pick